-The practices and legislation related to noise limits and guideline values vary amongst the different European countries, as follows [9, 10]:
+The practices and legislation related to noise limits and guideline values vary amongst European countries, as follows [9, 10]:

-- In some cases/planning situations, binding noise limits which are not to be exceeded are used: - In some cases/planning situations, guideline values are used.
+- In some cases/planning situations, binding noise limits which are not to be exceeded are used; - In some cases/planning situations, guideline values are used.
 It is generally considered good practice to follow such guidelines, but it is not mandatory; and - Some countries have general national noise guidelines which are not binding, but for example, when they are adopted in legislation on a new road project or included in a physical plan for new residential development, they become mandatory limit values that must not be exceeded [10].

-Noise guidelines and limit values can be defined for different types of land use like the following:
+Noise guidelines and limit values can be defined for various types of land use such as the following:

-- 1. Residential areas: - 2.
+- 1. Residential areas; - 2.
 Areas used for offices and business; - 3.
-Urban areas with institutions like kindergartens, schools, hospitals and so on; - Areas with summerhouses; - 5.
+Urban areas with institutions such as kindergartens, schools, hospitals, etc.; - 4.
+Areas with summerhouses; - 5.
 Areas with hotels/tourist facilities; - 6.
 Areas with allotment gardens for day use and for sleepover use; - 7.
 Areas with campgrounds; - 8.
 Green areas and parks for public use in urban areas; - 9.
 Green areas and parks for public use in rural areas; and - 10.
 Rural areas that are defined as special silent areas.

-Noise limits and guidelines are normally defined as L{den} values.
-An L{den} value is an 'artificial' average noise level over the 24 hours of the day, where 5 dB is added to the noise in the evening period and 10 dB added to the noise in the night period.
-This is a way of taking into consideration that people are less tolerant of noise when they are at home, and especially when they are sleeping.
-L{den} was introduced by the END noise directive [14] and has been adopted in many European countries.
-Meanwhile, the L{Aeq} is an average noise level over any defined period, for example the 24 hours of the day with no special weighting of evening and night period.
+Noise limits and guidelines are generally defined as L{den} values.
+An L{den} value is an 'artificial' average noise level over 24 hours, where 5dB is added to the noise in the evening period and 10dB is added in the night period.
+This method allows for people being less tolerant of noise when they are at home, and especially when they are sleeping.
+L{den} was introduced by the END [14] and has been adopted in many European countries.
+Meanwhile, the L{Aeq} is an average noise level over any defined period, e.g. 24 hours, with no special weighting of evening and night periods.
 L{Aeq} can also be used for definition of noise limits and guidelines.
-To pay special attention to the night period, the L{night} - also introduced by END - can also be used for noise limits and guidelines.
-It is also possible to use a combination of these parameters as noise limits and guidelines, for example, L{night} and L{den} or L{Aeq} .
+Given the sensitivity of the night period, the L{night} - introduced by END - can also be used for noise limits and guidelines.
+It is also possible to use a combination of these parameters as noise limits and guidelines, e.g. L{night} and L{den} or L{Aeq} .

 Noise limits and guideline values for buildings are normally defined at a receiver point in front of the façade of a building and can either include or exclude the reflected noise from the given building.
-The reflection from the building generally increases the noise level by 3 dB.
-Noise limits and guideline values can also be defined at receiver points at terraces or gardens/yards of residential buildings, in public urban parks and in green areas for public use outside urbanised zones (see the above list).
+The reflection from the building generally increases the noise level by 3dB.
+Noise limits and guideline values can also be defined at receiver points at terraces or gardens/yards of residential buildings, in public urban parks and in green areas for public use outside urbanised zones (refer to the previous list).

-This can be seen as the context of working with noise limits and guideline values.
+The preceding section has provided a brief overview of noise limits and guideline values in Europe.
 It is not at all the objective of this guidance book to define new common European noise limits and guideline values.
-On the contrary, it shall be recommended to rely on the national legislation and practices for the relevant planning situations.
+On the contrary, it is recommended to rely on the national legislation and practices for the relevant planning situations.